-The view surrounding documents when you click then it will display all data in JSON format.
+When you click the view surrounding documents, it will display all data in JSON format.

 The view of a single document will show particular data only in detail.

 Apart from the above information, we also have a search box in the discover window.
-In that, we can search particular data information and below the search box there is a filter option and if we click on that, it will show a small window with two option Label and Text as shown below:
+In that, we can search particular data information, and below the search box, there is a filter option, and if we click on that, it will show a small window with two options, Label and Text, as shown below:

 Edit Filter Query:

-In the above screen, we have shown the filter option which is available in Kibana discover.
-If we have very large data and we want to filter big data on behalf of some information, then we can use the above method which is user friendly.
-Here we are tried to search currency EUR and after that, all EUR highlighted with yellow color.
+In the above screen, we have shown the filter option available in Kibana discover.
+If we have very large data and we want to filter big data on behalf of some information, then we can use the above method, which is user-friendly.
+Here we are trying to search currency EUR; after that, all EUR are highlighted with yellow color.

-You can see, there is one more option that is Edit as query DSL (Domain Specific Language).
-With this DSL query option, we can use our search for more specific to data requirements.
-The below screenshot is showing how we can use query DSL of elastic search in Kibana itself to get more accurate results according to our requirements.
+You can see that there is one more option: Edit as query DSL (Domain Specific Language).
+With this DSL query option, we can use our search for more specific data requirements.
+The screenshot below shows how we can use query DSL of elastic search in Kibana to get more accurate results according to our requirements.

-Apart from this above information, Kibana discovers also has a histogram option where we can see all those data at which time they inserted into the index as shown below in the screenshot.
+Apart from this above information, Kibana discovers also has a histogram option where we can see all those data, at which time they were inserted into the index, as shown below in the screenshot.

 KQL Nested Query

-Kibana also have facility of nested query which we can do with the help of the KQL special syntax.
-But nested query will have required extra thinking to write those nested queries.
+Kibana also have the facility of nested query which we can do with the help of the KQL special syntax.
+But nested queries will require extra thinking to write those nested queries.

-Also, nested query required two more important things when thinking about nested query which are given below:
+Also, a nested Query requires two more important things when thinking about the nested query, which are given below: